 Category Archives: Healthy Media Choices

-Parents of Children Birth to Age Six
+Parents of Children Birth to Age Eight

 We offer research-based, individually unique plans for intentional use in the home of a young child.
 Our process for reflecting on the actual habits and environments of each participant means that we avoid the “one size fits all” quick fix and help establish long-term, doable, adaptable practices that will stand the family in good stead … Continue reading